schnattiba1/Bible-Verse-AI-Generator/README.md

 # Overview
-The Bible Verse AI Generator allows the AI to generate Bible verses to the user based on their current emotions.
+The Bible Verse AI Generator allows the AI to select Bible verses based on the user's current emotion.

 # Technologies
 - HTML